LAJordanger/localgaussSpec/README.md

 https://arxiv.org/abs/1708.02495), and it will hopefully be a simple task to adjust these scripts to fit other use-cases.

-**Notice:** A major revision of the univariate paper has been done on the univariate paper, see https://arxiv.org/abs/1708.02166, and it is now possible to also investigate the local Gaussian spectral densities by means of heatmap-based and distance-based plots.
+**Notice:** A major has been done on the univariate paper, see https://arxiv.org/abs/1708.02166, and it is now possible to also investigate the local Gaussian spectral densities by means of heatmap-based and distance-based plots.
 These new plots are not yet implemented in the interactive `shiny`-application, but the interested user can produce them by modifying the code in the relevant scripts.